 The site GettingLost.ca has a series of navigation-related tests.
 It’s interesting to do, although it takes a while.
 There are four different tasks: a face memory task (because the ability to recognize faces appears to be related to navigational ability), a mental rotation task, a perspective-taking task called Four Mountains, and a spatial configuration task.
 I was excellent on face recognition, which surprised me, and excellent on mental rotation.
 I was above-average on the perspective-taking task, but I didn’t do very well on the spatial configuration task, which “was designed to assess this ability of rapidly forming a mental representation of the positions and identities of objects in an environment.”

 That last one surprised me because I think I’m a strong cognitive mapper.
-That came in very handy when I used to do a lot of travelling, as it allowed me to navigate quite comfortably with a map in unfamiliar cites.
+That came in very handy when I used to do a lot of travelling, as it allowed me to navigate quite comfortably with a map in unfamiliar cities.
 I feel quite certain that this was not a learned skill; I’ve just always been able to create maps in my head.
 I’m not a particularly visual person, and I have a hard time giving directions because it’s difficult for me to pull the visual cues I use for wayfinding out of my head on demand.
 My absolute sense of distance isn’t good; if someone pointed at a visible landmark and asked me how far away it was, I would have no idea.
 I’m better with relative distances between different things.

 How are you at navigating?
 Do you feel like you’re able to construct cognitive maps?